 - Day 01: Managua – Leon

-Airport greeting and transfer to León for lodging at Hotel El Convento.
+- Airport greeting and transfer to León for lodging at select Hotel.

-Breakfast and transfer through the mountain pass between Jinotega and Matagalpa for a morning tour of Matagalpa, the birth place of Sandinista ideologue Carlos Fonseca in Matagalpa, the home to anti-government rebellions for more than 2 centuries.
-Continue to Granada for lodging at Hotel Plaza Colón.
+- Breakfast and transfer through the mountain pass between Jinotega and Matagalpa for a morning tour of Matagalpa, the birth place of Sandinista ideologue Carlos Fonseca in Matagalpa, the home to anti-government rebellions for more than 2 centuries.
+Continue to Granada for lodging at select Hotel.